skrysmanski/blogtext/readme.txt

 * Change: link anchors in TOC links in list view are now prepended with "post-" to meet the (arguably ancient) HTML 4 requirement for ids (must not start with a digit).
 * Change: Auto-generated anchor links now use dash (`-`) instead of underscores (`_`).
+* Change: The icon for broken internal links can now be enabled or disabled as well.
 * Fix: Nested lists (e.g. `**` in `*`) didn't work when they were indented by a space.
 * Fix: Link icons are now displayed correctly even if BlogText's default style sheet isn't enable.
 * Fix: BlogText's settings link is displayed again in the plugin list.